ghalactic/github-release-from-tag/README.md

 For the most part, [Markdown] "just works" how you would expect.
 You can write Markdown in the "body" portion of your tag annotations, and it will be rendered in the body of the releases published by this action.
-Shorthand issues references like `#42`, and mentions like `@username` also "just work".

 [markdown]: https://docs.github.com/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github